 To make a new view, click on the arrow to the left of the view name.
 This will bring up the view switcher, which shows your existing views and lets you add new views.
 Click on the Grid option in the Add a view section of the view switcher.
 (You'll see options to make other types of views, but let's stick with making another grid view for now.)

 You should now have a new grid view called "Grid 2."
 Let's give the view a name that's more indicative of how we ultimately want to use it, like "Currently Active."

 One of the core features of views is the ability to filter records according to particular criteria.
 When a record is filtered, it is not deleted—it's just hidden from the particular view you're using to look at your table.
 Filters are a great way to hide inactive records or archive them if you don't need them anymore—without permanently deleting any historical information in case you need it later.
-Let's use filters to hide any of the artists that aren't currently active.
+Let's use a condition to filter out any of the artists that aren't currently active.

-Click on the filter button in the view bar to bring up the filter menu.
-As you might expect, you'll see a notice indicating "No filters applied to this view."
+Click on the"Filter" button in the view bar to bring up the filtering menu:

-Go ahead and click the + Add filter button.
-This will create a new filter condition that you can customize.
-First, let's set the filter field.
-Right now it says "Name," but since we want to filter records based on the values in the Status field instead, let's click on the dropdown and pick Status.
+The condition currently shown is ready to be customized!
+You can also add a new condition by clicking on the "+ Add condition" button.
+First, let's set the field we'd like to filter by.
+Right now it says "Name," but since we want to filter records based on the values in the "Status" field instead, let's click on the dropdown and select the "Status" field.

 Next, we need to select the filter operator.
 If you click on the dropdown, you'll see a variety of options, including "is," "is not," "is any of," and so on.
 In our case, since we just want to see records in which the value in the Status field is Active, we'll leave it as "is" (...so to speak).